 Mary Ellen (Mel) Wilson, MS, RN, CEN, COHN-S, FNP-C, FAEN Chairperson

 Jeff Jarding, MSN, RN, CEN

 Daniel Misa, MSN, RN, CEN, CPEN

 The ENA General Assembly is the principle body responsible for developing policies and positions and providing direction for matters relating to emergency nursing, communicating member needs to the ENA Board of Directors, and providing input to the ENA Board of Directors on issues relating to the practice of emergency nursing and adopting procedures governing the operation of the General Assembly.

 The General Assembly consists of no more than 705 voting delegates and International delegates.
 Each state council has the right to appoint two voting delegates, one of who shall serve as state captain, as well as one nonvoting alternate delegate.
 The remaining delegates will be allocated based on the percentage the delegation is to the national membership.
-The International members shall have up to five voting delegates selected from amongst the International members as well as one nonvoting delegate.
+The International members shall have up to five voting delegates selected from amongst the International members as well as one nonvoting delegate.2017 Minutes

 The call for resolutions and bylaws amendments is now closed.
 We encourage you to review the submission the process and look forward to your input.Learn More